 TL;DR: Best Places to Stay in Santa Barbara

-- Best Resort in Santa Barbara – Four Seasons Resort The Biltmore
+- Resort – Four Seasons Resort The Biltmore

-- Best Family-Friendly Hotel in Santa Barbara – Hilton Santa Barbara Beachfront Resort
+- Family-Friendly Hotel – Hilton Santa Barbara Beachfront Resort

 Best Areas to Stay Within Santa Barbara